Tag: #ExploreSriLanka

 Best Time to Visit

-The ideal time to visit Bomuru Ella is between January and April, when the weather is pleasant and the trails are dry.
+The ideal time to visit Bomuru Ella is between January and April.
+During this period, the weather is pleasant and the trails are dry.
 Visit early morning to enjoy the falls in solitude and capture the best lighting for photos.

 Travel Tips